 Scholarly publishing can be prohibitively expensive.
 Between 1986 and 2003, journal prices increased by 215%, over three times the rate of inflation during that same period (Panitch & Michalak, 2005).
 This essentially puts research out of reach for the majority of people worldwide.
 In many ways, Open Access (OA) is a response to both the rising costs of journals and the advent of technology which makes virtually instantaneous, global distribution possible.

 In traditional publishing, readers pay to access articles.
 In Gold Open Access, the costs of publishing are shifted from the user to the producers.
-Some journals charge authors fees to have work made freely available to users worldwide while others are subsidized through institutions or advertisement.
-Well-known examples include PLOS One and BioMed Central.
+Most Gold Open Access journals charge authors fees (APCs) to have work made freely available to users worldwide. (see the Author Resources page for details on publishers that offer discounts on APCs).
+Some journals use a hybrid model (some articles are OA while others are not.)
+Diamond Open Access refers to journals which do not impose APCs, but are supported by collectives or partnerships or use a freemium model (fees are charged for value-added services).
+Well-known examples include PLOS One and BioMed Central

-In Green Open Access, articles may be published in traditional journals, but authors also place copies in institutional or subject repositories so their research is still accessible to everyone.
+Green Open Access refers to self-archiving. where authors place copies in institutional or subject repositories so their research is still accessible to everyone.
 This is often referred to as self-archiving.
-Examples of subject repositories are arXiv.org in Physics and PubMed Central in Biomedical and Life Sciences.
+UNBC has an institutional repository (https://unbc.arcabc.ca/) Examples of subject repositories are arXiv.org in Physics and PubMed Central in Biomedical and Life Sciences.
 See the Open Access Resources page for more subject repositories.

 There are many benefits of Open Access.
 Authors in particular benefit from: